Rosemary are low maintenance, hardy perennial plant that lives up to 15 years with the right care.

 How to Revive Rosemary After Winter

-- Improve the drainage of your soil by amending with sand or grit to prevent damp soils which risk root rot.
+- Improve the drainage of your soil by amending it with sand or grit to prevent damp soils that risks root rot.

 - Plant rosemary in a large pot so the soil can insulate the roots.

-It is important to plant rosemary in a relavively large pot if you live in a climate with cold Winters.
+It is important to plant rosemary in a relatively large pot if you live in a climate with cold Winters.